Alecerzea/OS-Install-Scripts/README.md

 If you want to use GPU passthrough in a VM, I recommend using [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
 I use it in my Windows and MacOs KVMs and has been a pretty neat experience, take note only AMD GPUs works with latest MacOs, Nvidia only till Catalina.

+Note that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.

 Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience with the need of a VM), mostly to work with Davinci Resolve and Affinity.
-I prefer playing games that use kernel-level anticheat like valorant or warzone on my PS5.
+I undertand people would like to play games like Valorant or Warzone, but since they have kernel-level anticheat, it's kinda impossible to run them on linux or in a Windows-KVM without getting Banned xd, I personally like to play them on my PS5.

 # Linux Config